(1924 – 2013)

 In 1977, Sami obtained ownership of The Red Victorian on Haight Street in San Francisco.
 As a result of her laborious eccentric devotion, Sami created The Red Victorian Bed and Breakfast Peace Center, an international peace hub attracting people from around the world to connect over breakfast conversations.
 For over thirty years, she met and engaged with many travelers.
 The Red Victorian was the birthplace for the ideas of The Peaceful World Foundation which Sami founded to continue her life’s work of making a more peaceful world.

 Building on her acute observations, she developed a unique communication and conversation style.
-By building awareness through conversation and wise travel related to topics that matter in people's lives, Sami crafted the "Six Ingredients to a Good Conversation" peace card.
-In doing so, she absorbed the need of our humanity to feel connected, valued, and cherished for their contribution to peaceful world conversations.
+By building awareness through conversation and mindful travel, Sami crafted the “Six Ingredients to a Good Conversation” peace card.

 “As part of a movement to restore the lost art of conversation, Peaceful World Conversations bring people together to talk about topics that matter in their own lives and in the world as a whole.”– Sami Sunchild

 RED VIC PHOTO